 By the way, the original firefall was a spectacle that took place back in Yosemite's early days.
 It consisted of people getting up to Glacier Point, setting dead branches on fire, and then pushing them over the cliff so the burning branches would fall to the valley over a thousand feet below.
 I was told that the greater the contribution of money collected at the bottom, the larger the fire would be made that would ultimately be pushed over the cliff.
 Obviously this delighted summer holiday-makers at what was then Camp Curry (now Curry Village).
 But eventually this practice was discontinued as it didn't fit the National Park principle of natural beauty.

-Horsetail Falls captured on her iPhone from the Southside Drive as seen on our February 16, 2013 attempt
+Horsetail Falls captured on Julie's iPhone from the Southside Drive as seen on our February 16, 2013 attempt

 Horsetail Falls from the Northside Drive as seen on our February 17, 2013 attempt